 The SNG Committee annually oversees a self-evaluation of the Board to determine whether the Board and its committees are functioning effectively.
 As appropriate, the SNG Committee will make recommendations to the Board for areas of improvement.
 The self-evaluation includes evaluation of (a) the Board's and each committee's contribution as a whole and effectiveness in serving the best interests of the Company and its stockholders, (b) specific areas in which the Board and management believe that the performance of the Board and its committees could be improved, and (c) overall Board composition and makeup.
-The factors to be considered shall include whether the directors can and do provide the integrity, experience, judgment, commitment, skills, diversity, and expertise appropriate for the Company including in light of its public benefit purpose of environmental conservation and its committee may consider the current needs of the Board and the Company to maintain a balance of knowledge, experience, diversity, and capability in various areas.
+The factors to be considered shall include whether the directors can and do provide the integrity, experience, judgment, commitment, skills, diversity, and expertise appropriate for the Company including in light of its public benefit purpose of environmental conservation and its commitment to sustainability.
+In assessing the directors, both individually and collectively, the SNG Committee may consider the current needs of the Board and the Company to maintain a balance of knowledge, experience, diversity, and capability in various areas.
 The SNG Committee will also consider the independence of directors and the requirements imposed by applicable law and Nasdaq listing requirements.